braze-inc/braze-docs/_docs/_hidden/private_betas/messaging_interaction_data.md

 Starting in early 2024, messaging interaction data will be available according to the process outlined here.
 {% endalert %}

-Filters for a last received or engaged with message don't rely on campaign-specific interaction data.
+Filters for a last received or engaged with message (such as Last Clicked/Opened Any Email) don't rely on campaign-specific interaction data.

 #### What's impacted